 As for Toronto, it’s a dynamic and modern, world class city of millions with more than 50% of residents being born in a foreign country.
 For perspective, the 311 service (for city info) has content offered in 180 languages.
 There’s something low-key magical about actively living with the world in a single location.
 (Our immediate neighbours are Indian, Korean, Italian, Cuban and Bangladeshi).
 I’m the son of two immigrants, married to an immigrant with a mixed-race child and there’s absolutely nothing special about that here.

 Toronto’s a wonderful city with plenty of upsides, but also fantastically expensive.
-Many people genuinely struggle here.
-(10% of the city’s population relied on food banks in 2023).
+Many people genuinely struggle here – 10% of the city’s population rely on food banks (2024/10/28).
 It’s far more vibrant than when I was a kid, but has also grown considerably less egalitarian.
 When I was young and (quite literally) hungry, it felt like there was always a way out – if only I could work through it.
 Now, I see a lot more resignation and resentment where there was once optimism.
 It’s changed the very cadence of the city and there’s a gnawing emotional friction in that for me.

 I’ve worked in the digital industry for 28 years – enough to know the price of free services and how the sausage is made.
 That said, I lurk on Reddit and will answer questions on GoodReads or those sent to me directly.